 - The North Florida and South Georgia Veterans Health System is offering COVID-19 vaccines to all veterans enrolled for VA health care at one of their local facilities.
 To schedule an appointment, call 352-548-6000 ext.
 103755.

-- Starting Friday, April 23, the Jacksonville VA Outpatient Clinic is moving its COVID-19 Vaccination clinic to a new off-site leased location at Timuquana Market Place.
+- The Jacksonville VA Outpatient Clinic has moved its COVID-19 Vaccination clinic to a new off-site leased location at Timuquana Market Place.
 It’s located at 5150 Timuquana Road Suite 6 in Jacksonville.
 All vaccinations will continue to be done by appointment only.

 The Pfizer vaccine is being offered at the Legends Center located at 5130 Soutel Drive.
 City officials said an appointment is NOT necessary.
 The site is open daily from 9 a.m. to 5 p.m.
 See vaccination criteria here.

 As of May 13, the Legends Center will also offer the Pfizer vaccine to those age 12 and up.
 A parent or guardian must be present.